gpilab/foray/README.md

 TODO:
 [ ] - Node UI interactions that make editing paramters quick and easy [ ] - Detailed node configuration editing
-[ ] - make any python node defined automatically appear in the UI [ ] - debugging/logging information surface to the user
-[ ] - indication of when nodes fire, and how long they run [ ] - export network as a file
+[s] - make any python node defined automatically appear in the UI [ ] - Define port types that match across UI/Rust/Python [ ] - debugging/logging information surfaced to the user [ ] - indication of when nodes fire, and how long they run [ ] - export network as a file